Attrition warfare: Best known

 Some historians, including Hew Strachan, have argued that the label of “attrition warfare” in World War I has been over-applied—used post hoc to justify failed offensives.
 According to this interpretation, the strategy of attrition was often not a deliberate choice, but rather a rationalization after the fact.
-However, other sources suggest that in some cases—such as Falkenhayn’s planning at Verdun—attrition was the intended strategy from the outset.
+However, other sources suggest that in some cases—such as Falkenhayn's planning at Verdun—attrition was the intended strategy from the outset.

-List of wars

 Approximately 750,000 soldiers were killed over four years during the American Civil War.

 Clear examples of attrition warfare

 These conflicts or campaigns were explicitly guided by attritional strategies aimed at wearing down the enemy's resources, manpower, or morale.